 When it comes to Ctrl-Alt-Del history, there’s a lot of selective memory going on.

-Bill Gates said last week that he regrets the use of Ctrl-Alt-Del as a logon sequence, while David Bradley, the IBM PC engineer who built that feature into the first IBM PC, says he doesn’t know why Microsoft chose to use that sequence for logon anyway.
+Bill Gates said in September 2013 that he regrets the use of Ctrl-Alt-Del as a logon sequence, while David Bradley, the IBM PC engineer who built that feature into the first IBM PC, says he doesn’t know why Microsoft chose to use that sequence for logon anyway.

 Both of them, for whatever reason, are forgetting a few things.

 The need for a login key